opsi-org/opsi-webgui/backend/README.md

 * start container
 * (optional) update environment file
 * use F5 to (re)start opsiconfd service (for restarting sometimes need to run twice, since the script tries to kill running opsiconfd processes)
+* You can start the webgui (frontend) connected to this backend using `npm-run-dev-backend` (optionally, use `npm-run-dev` runs the frontend with the opsi-docker backend)